salrashid123/gcegrpc/gke_svc_lb/README.md

 `Update 5/14/20`: Also see [xds gRPC Loadbalancing](https://github.com/salrashid123/grpc_xds).
 Using xDS client-side only loadbalancing is woudl be the recommended way for internal service->service LB at scale.
 However, it is quite experimental at the moment and cannot be easily deployed on GKE/GCE (unless you use an xDS server like Traffic Director).

 `Update 5/4/20`:
 Headless service will seed an initial set of POD addresses directly to the client and will not Refresh that set.
 That means once a client gets the list of IPs it will not know about _new_ pods that kubernetes spins up.
-It will only keep the existing set (you can remove stale/old clients using the [keepalive](https://godoc.org/google.golang.org/grpc/keepalive) but that willnot inform you of new pods)
+It will only keep the existing set (you can remove stale/old clients using the [keepalive](https://godoc.org/google.golang.org/grpc/keepalive) but that will not inform you of new pods)

 References: [gRPC Load Balancing on Kubernetes without Tears](https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/)